 Social and Cultural Studies of Education Emphasis, Ph.D.

 The School of Education and Division of Teaching, Learning, Leadership and Policy (TLLP) offers a Ph.D. in Education with an emphasis in Social and Cultural Studies of Education (SCS).
-As faculty in Social and Cultural Studies of Education, our commitments are guided by the following questions:
+SCS interests are guided by questions such as:

 - What ethical and philosophical commitments should inform schooling?